ToluPaul/Nobel_prize_winners/README.md

 With a well detailed explanation of the follow up process, the analysis contains line charts to visualize the continuity in a trend and the density in a graph of certain interesting parameters

+Even though all scientist make use of data, but